badluma/Discord-AI-Bot/README.md

-# Nancy Discord Bot
+# Discord AI Bot

-A Discord bot that roleplays as Nancy, a 15-year-old gamer who works for a Discord server and chats in a casual teenage style.
+A customizable Discord bot powered by Ollama that can roleplay as any character or personality you define.
+Configure the bot's personality, behavior, and conversation style through a simple JSON configuration file.

 ## Features

-- Responds to mentions with character-appropriate messages
+- **Fully Customizable AI Personality** - Define any character, tone, or behavior through the config file
-- Maintains conversation history (last 6 interactions per channel)
+- **Conversation Memory** - Maintains conversation history (last 6 interactions per channel)
-- Uses Ollama AI (llama2-uncensored:7b model) for natural responses
+- **Ollama Integration** - Uses local AI models (llama2-uncensored:7b by default) for natural responses
-- Types in lowercase with no punctuation, no emojis or ASCII emoticons
-- Stays in character as a casual teenage gamer
-- Extensive command system with utility and entertainment features
+- **Extensive Command System** - Utility and entertainment features built-in
-- Moderation system with ban/unban functionality for admins
+- **Moderation Tools** - Ban/unban functionality for admins
-- Russian roulette multiplayer game
+- **Multi-Channel Support** - Works in both DMs and server channels (when mentioned)
-- Configurable settings stored in JSON file
+- **Easy Configuration** - All settings stored in a single JSON file

 ## Requirements